h1-the-swan/science_history_institute_community_history_platform/README.md

 Use `backup_postgres.sh`

 ### Environment variables
-You need to manually add a `.env` file not included in this repo.
+You need to manually add a `.env` file not included in this repo (in step 4 of the installation instructions above).
 Here is an example `.env` file:

 ```
 PYTHONUNBUFFERED=0